 Consuming too much vitamin C has the potential to increase the amount of oxalate in your urine, thus increasing the risk of developing kidney stones (

-In one study that had adults take a 1,000-mg vitamin C supplement twice daily for six days, the amount of oxalate they excreted increased by 20% (
+In one study that had adults take a 1,000-mg vitamin C supplement twice daily for 6 days, the amount of oxalate they excreted increased by 20% (

-Not only is high vitamin C intake associated with greater amounts of urinary oxalate, it has also been linked to the development of kidney stones, especially if you consume amounts greater than 2,000 mg (
+High vitamin C intake is not only associated with greater amounts of urinary oxalate but also linked to the development of kidney stones, especially if you consume amounts greater than 2,000 mg (

 Reports of kidney failure have also been reported in people who have taken more than 2,000 mg in a day.
 However, this is extremely rare, especially in healthy people (

 Summary Consuming too much vitamin C may increase the amount of oxalate in your kidneys, which has the potential to lead to kidney stones.

 Since vitamin C is water-soluble and your body excretes excess amounts of it within a few hours after you consume it, it’s quite difficult to consume too much.

 In fact, it is nearly impossible for you to get too much vitamin C from your diet alone.
 In healthy people, any extra vitamin C consumed above the recommended daily amount simply gets flushed out of the body (